Northam Platinum pays maiden dividend after exiting race for RBPlat assets

-The Johannesburg-based platinum-group metals producer said it will pay investors 600 rand cents per share and has also announced a share buyback program of up to 1 billion rand ($53 million).
+The Johannesburg-based platinum-group metals producer said it would pay investors 600 rand cents a share, or 2.4 billion rand, and has also announced a share buyback program of up to 1 billion rand ($53 million).

+Northam is returning money to investors for the first time in 10 years after it sold the RBPlat shares to Impala for about 9 billion rand in a transaction that ended a protracted battle for control for the smaller platinum miner it had sought to buy.

+The platinum miner also said its established a policy of paying out 25% of headline earnings in future.

 ($1=18.8675 rand)